milesdesiran/godot-rs-template/README.md

 # How

-Clone it, then run `template.sh`. `template.sh` takes 1 argument, which is the name of your project.
+Clone it, then run `init.sh`. `init.sh` takes 1 argument, which is the name of your project.
 So `./template.sh DodgeTheCreeps`.

 Then, `cd` into the `rust/` directory and `cargo build` it.